conholdate/products.conholdate.com/content/english/total/net/conversion/mhtml-to-csv.md

           Get the respective assembly files from the [downloads](https://downloads.conholdate.com/total/net) or fetch the whole package from [Nuget](https://www.nuget.org/packages/Conholdate.Total/) to add 'Conholdate.Total` directly in your workspace.

-      gisthash: "4f311c07ae9ee691b8afb7960aa6c806"
+      gisthash: "c93008180c287d2c0e630c3a87099946"
-      gistfile: "word-to-pdf-conversion.cs"
+      gistfile: "html-to-word-docx-conversion.cs"

-    - title_left: "Add Watermark to Converted CSV in C#"
+    - title_left: "Convert HTML to PDF in C# .NET"
       content_left: |
-          Accurately convert documents (MHTML to CSV) exactly as the original file and apply text or image watermarks to the converted document pages using C# .NET.

-          -   Create **Converter** object to convert MHTML document
-          -   Create new instance of **WatermarkOptions** class
-          -   Specify watermark properties (color, width, text, image etc)
+          Accurately convert your web HTML5 document to PDF file within any type of .NET (C#, ASP.NET, VB.NET and .NET Core) applications in three simple lines of code.

+          Converting to HTML files is also supported using advanced options such as fixed layout to accurately position HTML elements and managing the zoom level of the converted document in percentage.

-          -   Instantiate the proper **ConvertOptions** class
+          -   Load the source **HTML** file
-          -   Set **Watermark** property of the **ConvertOptions** instance
+          -   Set the convert options for **PDF** format
-          -   Call **Convert** method of **Converter** class instance for conversion to CSV
+          -   Convert **HTML** to **PDF** format

       title_right: "Source Document Information Extraction"
       content_right: |